1. Does DOJ Tax have authority to conduct a criminal tax investigation independent of a grand jury investigation?

 * * * *

 Now, you might ask, who cares and why would this be important.
 I cannot know all contexts in which these questions arise, but in the KPMG criminal case, it appeared that the criminal tax investigation was not initiated by the IRS but rather by DOJ attorneys.
 The IRS had referred a summons enforcement matter to DOJ Tax for the limited purpose of enforcing summonses against KPMG.
-The DOJ Tax civil section attorney assigned to handle that limited function took it upon himself to invite DOJ Tax criminal section attorneys to the party, and thereafter the DOJ Tax criminal section attorneys began activity that seems to have been a criminal tax investigation.
+The DOJ Tax civil section attorney assigned to handle that limited function took it upon himself to invite DOJ Tax criminal section attorneys to the party, and thereafter the DOJ Tax criminal section attorneys began activity that seems to have been a criminal tax investigation not connected to a grand jury investigation and not pursuant to a request from the IRS.
 From their activities, the KPMG criminal case unfolded, even thought the IRS initially was unwilling to have it turn criminal.
 So the question was whether the DOJ Tax criminal section attorneys had improperly left the reservation, and, if they had, whether that tainted the resulting indictments.
 This issue never got resolved.

 There is also a more directly related question.
 That question is whether any attorney in DOJ can conduct a criminal tax investigation independent of a grand jury investigation.
 I think the answer to that also has to be no for the reason noted in the Webster Report that IRS CI is the only agency authorized to conduct a tax investigation.
 Now, you might ask, why is this important and who cares?
 Well, the USAO attorneys (including Special AUSAs from DOJ Tax) assigned to assist the grand jury in the KPMG grand jury investigation claimed also that they were conducting a criminal tax investigation unrelated to the grand jury investigation in which they were assisting.
 Why did they claim that?
 So that the information they gathered in forced proffer sessions with subjects of the grand jury investigation could be obtained, they claimed, free of the secrecy requirement of Rule 6(e) of the Federal Rules of Civil Procedure.
 This claim is ludicrous if the USAO attorneys had no authority to investigate outside the grand jury context, so that whatever investigation they were undertaking in order to have the proffer sessions in the first place was the grand jury investigation we know they were undertaking.